carltheperson/carltheperson-com/content/why-i-dropped-out.md

 This felt amazing, but more importantly, it got me the connections that led to my first full-time job.

 Another strategy of mine was to create a personal brand of sorts.
-My thinking was that if I played into the role of a high school dropout and embraced it, it would become less of a hindrance to me.
+My thinking was, if I played into the role of a high school dropout and embraced it, it would become less of a hindrance to me.
 When used correctly, I could even leverage it to stand out.

-It’s also important to note that I could also leverage my existing work experience as proof.
+It’s also important to note that I could leverage my existing work experience as proof.
 As time passes, this becomes something I can lean on more and more.

 #### Fear